• Home

 For a tire that looks more like a street fighter than an adventurer, Michelin’s Anakee 3s did a yeoman’s job of powering me to places far beyond the pavement.
 Much of that, plus many miles of asphalt, were at elevated temperatures—like a 115-degree run through Death Valley.
 They handled the famously rough road to the Racetrack Playa and gripped the dirt tracks of the surrounding mountains.
 A sandy 4WD road in the Southern Sierra was initially intimidating, but the aired-down Anakees made the 20-mile round trip with little drama.
 For that kind of performance, I’d bump their rating to 80/20 from Michelin’s suggested 90/10.
 Not to take anything away from their pavement cred—they delivered confidence in spades on the road, wet or dry, and their rounded profile makes for sport-like cornering.

 That excellent traction comes from Michelin’s silicon-enhanced tread compound.
 The Anakees feature a “variable groove ratio” tread pattern designed for road grip, mud release, and water dispersion.
 My experience says that’s not marketing hype.
-A day-long loop of desert riding with an industry group proved my initial assessment was correct as I negotiated the same sand and hills as riders with much more aggressive tires.
+A day-long loop of desert riding with an industry group proved my initial assessment was correct.
+I negotiated the same sand and hills on these ADV tires as riders with much more aggressive treads.
 Anakee 3s may not look the part of an adventure tire, but they play it well.
 The larger sizes are made in Spain, all others in Thailand.

 Types: TL & TT